 The Technical Rating is a measure of appreciation potential derived from the leading rating services such as Value Line, Standard & Poor’s, Zacks and Investor’s Daily Business together with the stock’s price strength during the latest one-, two- and three-month periods calibrated on a scale of 0 to 5.00.

-Roy combines those four ratings for a Total Rating, and advises buying stocks with a Total Rating between 8.00 to 10.00.
+Investors combine those four ratings for a Total Rating, and target stocks with a Total Rating between 8.00 to 10.00.

 But there are more basic ways in determining how to identify undervalued stocks.
 Those include looking at ratios such as price to earnings, price to sales, price to cash flow and price to book value—in all cases, the lower the better!